-Although some parents of vulnerable pupils / pupils of critical workers may have concerns about attending school, it is really important for their educational progress, wellbeing and wider development that children and young people do attend early years provision, school and college.
-For all other pupils high quality remote learning should be provided.
+Although some parents of vulnerable pupils and pupils of critical workers may have concerns about attending school, it is really important for their educational progress, wellbeing and wider development that children and young people do attend their normal timetable at their schools or setting .

 Pupils that are extremely clinically vulnerable (shielding)

-Schools are also being encouraged to stagger their start times (many schools do this anyway in Sutton) in order to reduce demand on peak services.
+Schools are also encouraged to stagger their start times.
+Many schools in Sutton do this anyway in order to reduce demand on peak services.

 Dedicated transport is used to take pupils to and from school where there is a statutory requirement to do so; this is primarily for children and young people with special education needs and disabilities (SEND).
 These are routes/vehicles that are not accessible to the general public.
 The policy for the period from 1 September 2020 replaces previous guidance issued on 1 June 2020.
 FAQs and the letter sent to parents of pupils eligible for travel assistance is included for reference.
 This policy remains subject to review.

 If you have any questions about SEND transport please contact SEN.Transport@cognus.org.uk